UCD-193AB-ws24/Multi-Agent-Communication-Network-v2/README.md

 - [Acknowledgements](#acknowledgements)

 ## Overview
-This project is based on our Capstone Senior Design.
-Our client is working on agricultural robots that use the LoRA network for communication.
-The problem with LoRA is that while it offers long-range connectivity, it has low bandwidth.
-Our client wants to increase the bandwidth while maintaining the high range.
-This project aims to solve that problem.
+This project used `Bluetooth low-energy` technology to deploy a `mesh network` in the field.
+It was developed with the `esp-idf` IoT framework on the ESP32-h2 chip from `Espressif`.

+Our Capstone Senior Design client is a research team in the agricultural robots department that is researching robot-assisted agricultural activity.
+To address their need for a reliable local communication network in the field, we developed this project to use a Bluetooth mesh network to replace LoRa radio to achieve higher bandwidth while maintaining a high range to cover the entire field.

-Our solution is a communication network module using BLE Mesh on the ESP32 Devkit Module.
-Our goal is to achieve a working BLE Mesh communication module with a Python server and network dashboard.
-With these components, we aim to address our client's problems and provide an easier way for them to adapt to new changes.
-Additionally, we aim to make our project adaptable for other uses and mediums, potentially as a reference for other contributors since ESP32 BLE Mesh is still a relatively new technology.
-Our project will help others advance their understanding and implementation of ESP32 BLE Mesh.
+The project aims to provide an easily deployable local network with a `network management server` and `network status dashboard`.
+With these components, we aim to address our clients' problems and make it easier for them to adapt to new changes.
+Additionally, the module is designed to be generalized, flexible, and adaptable for other uses and mediums.

+Lastly, since ESP32 BLE Mesh is still a relatively new technology, there are few examples of it with the esp-idf framework.
+We aim to document the firmware code as a potential reference for others to advance their understanding and implementation of BLE Mesh with ESP32 chip and esp-idf.

 ## Project Structure
 Our whole project structure can be summarized in this picture below (Description of each component below):